gosh-dre/gmsa_genomic_fhir_webapp/README.md

 ## Configuration

 From the root of the project, copy the test env file to the root directory so that the application can use the correct environmental variables.
-The `.evn` file is ignored by git so won't be accidentally committed.
+The `.env` file is ignored by git so won't be accidentally committed.

 ```shell
 cp env/dev.env .env